Chakravarthy-E/NodeJS-Mage-Take-Home-Test/README.md

    ```
    node client.js
    ```
-   -The client will connect to the server, request all packets, handle any missing packets, and save the received packets to output.json.
+   The client will connect to the server, request all packets, handle any missing packets, and save the received packets to output.json.
 5. **Project Structure**
   ```
 ├── node_modules/